-- 2.3.1 The clear distinction between the built-up areas and green spaces of Ham and Petersham will be retained and, where appropriate, enhanced to ensure that the boundary is well defined, physically and visually.
-The visibility of internal and external lighting when viewed from the green spaces requires particular care in line with Policy G2 Light Pollution (para 7.4.1) - 2.3.2 In as much as any works require planning consent, tThe improvement, extension or renewal of existing leisure facilities within the green spaces of the neighbourhood area must have particular regard to their semi-rural setting within the open spaces when assessed in relation to the relevant policy in the Richmond Local Plan. - 2.3.3 In as much as any works require planning consent, tThe materials and the design of structures in and adjacent to green spaces, including signs, fencing and lighting, must be appropriate to the open 'semi-rural' character.
+- A. The clear distinction between the built-up areas and green spaces of Ham and Petersham will be retained and, where appropriate, enhanced to ensure that the boundary is well defined, physically and visually. - B. In as much as any works require planning consent, the improvement, extension or renewal of existing leisure facilities within the green spaces of the neighbourhood area must have particular regard to their semi-rural setting within the open spaces when assessed in relation to the relevant policy in the Richmond Local Plan. - C. In as much as any works require planning consent, the materials and the design of structures in and adjacent to green spaces, including signs, fencing and lighting, must be appropriate to the open 'semi- rural' character.

-2.3.4 All applications on or adjacent to green spaces identified in Figure 7.1 will be expected to address this policy.
+2.3.1 All applications on or adjacent to green spaces identified in Figure 7.1 will be expected to address this policy.
 The creation and expansion of sports facilities will only be considered appropriate on open spaces already used for this purpose and provided that criteria set out in the policies of this Plan and the Local Plan are met.

-- 2.3.5 The open semi-rural character of Ham and Petersham is one of its key characteristics.
-It is considered important that this character is not eroded through poorly designed or badly located developments or use of green space for inappropriate and intensive leisure uses such as sports. - 2.3.6 It is also important that street furniture and other essential structures within the green spaces are designed to reflect the character of the location.
-Street furniture and essential structures should be designed to comply with guidance in the LBRuT Public Space acknowledges the particular identity of Ham and Petersham..
-This builds on policies LP 1, LP 2, LP 3 and LP 4 of the Richmond Local Plan.
+- 2.3.2 The open semi-rural character of Ham and Petersham is one of its key characteristics.
+It is considered important that this character is not eroded through poorly designed or badly located developments or use of green space for inappropriate and intensive leisure uses such as sports. - 2.3.3 It is also important that street furniture and other essential structures within the green spaces are designed to reflect the character of the location.
+Street furniture and essential structures should be designed to comply with guidance in the LBRuT Public Space Design Guide.
+This approach builds on policy LP 13 and LP 14 of the Richmond Local Plan.